Texas Radon Information

 Radon is an odorless, colorless, radioactive gas that develops with the natural breakdown of uranium in soil and rock.
-Radon can migrate through permeable rocks and soils and eventually seep into buildings or be released into the atmosphere.
-Radon is measured in units of picocuries per liter (pCi/l) of radon in the air.
+Radon can enter a home by migrating through permeable rocks and soils and eventually seeping into buildings or releasing into the atmosphere.
+Radon is measured in units of picocuries per liter (pCi/L) in either air or water.

-The only known health risk associated with Radon is the potential to develop lung cancer.
+The primary health risk associated with radon is the potential to develop lung cancer.
 In addition, smoking combined with radon exposure greatly increases the risk for developing lung cancer.
 Read more about radon levels and concerns in Texas to understand potential risk.

 Radon that seeps into homes may accumulate there and decay into radioactive, chemically reactive particles that attach themselves to dust in the home environment.
 If inhaled over a long period of time, these radioactive particles may cause damage to the lung tissues and increase the risk of developing lung cancer.